BatchClayderman/Cryptography-Schemes/README.md

 - The program scans the command-line options in sequence.
   - If the option can be converted to an ``int`` object, the program will set the value as the countdown time after the program finishes running.
-  - Otherwise, the program will try to recognize whether the overwriting should be proceeded when an output already exists.
+  - Otherwise, the program will try to recognize whether the overwriting should have proceeded when an output already exists.
 - You can use ``inf`` or ``0`` to indicate an interactive or immediate action after the program finishes the scheme, respectively.

 The following command lines can be useful for executing one-stop testing.